 |3.0L Chrysler MAP Circuits

 Where To Buy The MAP Sensor And Save

 If you need to buy the MAP sensor, check out the following links.
 They'll help you comparison shop for known automotive brand name MAP sensors (helping you avoid cheap knock-off sensors that won't last):

 NOTE: Not sure if the above MAP sensor fits your particular vehicle?
 Don't worry, once you get to the site they'll make sure it fits.
 If it doesn't, they'll find you the right one.

 Testing the MAP sensor on your 3.0L equipped Chrysler car or mini-van involves 3 specific tests, these are:

-- The first test is to see if the MAP sensor is creating a signal as you manually apply vacuum with a vacuum pump (or the good ol’ lungs).
+- The first test is to see if the MAP sensor is creating a signal as you manually apply vacuum with a vacuum pump (or the good ole lungs).

-- The second test is to make sure that the MAP sensor is getting fed power (5 volts) on the .
+- The second test is to make sure that the MAP sensor is getting fed power (5 Volts).

 - The third test and last test involves checking that the MAP sensor is getting Ground.